Rapid prototyping: History

-Advantages
+Advantages of Rapid Prototyping

 It accelerates the design process of any product as it allows for both low fidelity prototyping and high fidelity prototyping, to foresee the necessary adjustments to be made before the final production line.
 As a result of this, it also cuts production costs for the overall product development and allows functionality testing at a fraction of the regular cost.
 It eliminates the risk of the design team suffering injuries and the prototype from getting damaged during the modeling process.
 It also allows users or focus groups to have an involvement in the design process through interactions with each of the prototypes, from the initial prototype to the final model.
 For example: rapid tooling manufacturing process based on CNC machining prototypes, making the mold manufacturing cost reduction, shorten the mold manufacturing cycle, with easier to promote the application of the realization of the mold making process flow and other advantages.
 Furthermore, it is an ideal way to test for ergonomics and anthropometry (human factors) so that the designed product is capable of fulfilling the user's needs and offers a unique experience of usage.

-Disadvantages
+Disadvantages of Rapid Prototyping

 Although there are various benefits that come with rapid prototyping, some of the negative aspects of it are that there can a be a lack of accuracy as it cannot guarantee that the quality of the prototype will be high or that the different components will fit well together due to a range of error in the dimensions of the 3D model.
 Also, the initial cost of using this production technique can be expensive due to the technology, which it works with.
 It can limit the range of materials, which the product can be made with and depending on the level of complexity that the design entails, it can lead to hard skill labor.